 Research Projects

-Investing in science for the long-term benefit of New Zealand
+Investing in science for New Zealand’s long-term benefit

-PublicScienceNZ is a project that aims to contribute to the limited dialogue concerning the government-funded science system, in the hope that New Zealand invests its research dollar well and delivers sustainable outcomes for current and future generations.
+PublicScienceNZ is a research project that aims to contribute to the limited dialogue concerning the government-funded science system.
+It hopes that New Zealand will invest its research dollars well and deliver sustainable outcomes for current and future generations.

 Methodology